How our Careers Service can help you

 Careers Guide for Parents, Carers & Guardians

-Today’s students have more options open to them than ever before and will be entering a world where jobs and employment are changing It is important that our students get the help and support they need to enable them make informed choices and enter jobs and careers that are personally and economically satisfying.
+Today’s students have more options open to them than ever before and will be entering a world where jobs and employment are changing.
+It is important that our students get the help and support they need, enabling them to make informed choices and start careers that are personally and economically satisfying.

 Start is an online careers platform that is used during tutorial and in lessons to help our students find out about jobs, careers and industries they may be interested in.
 Parents can also access the site here.

 This service provides jobs and careers information (including courses and LMI), including a free telephone service and support with career planning or updating a CV.
 Anyone who is 13 or over can call their helpline and those 19 and over can book an appointment.
 Click here to find out more.

 Jobs, careers and course information for young people and their parents in Leeds.
 Click here to find out more.